lolkoglol/TornAPIDesktopRefresh/README.md

 <img src= "https://github.com/lolkoglol/TornAPIDesktopRefresh/blob/master/StockInfo.png" alt = "api3"/>

 Setting page allows you to save your api so you dont have to re-enter on app start up.
-Feature two allows you to change the text colour on the UserInfo page
+Feature two allows you to change the text colour on the UserInfo page or use dark mode.

 <img src= "https://github.com/lolkoglol/TornAPIDesktopRefresh/blob/master/2019-12-09.png" alt = "api4"/>